STUDENT LOAN REPAYMENT PAUSE ENDS

 What happened to the Student Loan Debt Forgiveness Plan that the Biden Administration announced?

 In August 2022 the Biden-Harris Administration announced a Student Loan Debt Relief Program applicable to a wide variety of federal student loans.
-The program would provide up to $20,000 in one-time debt relief for borrowers whose adjusted gross income was less than $125,000 ($250,000 for couples) in 2020 or 2021.
-Implementation of the program has been blocked by courts in response to several legal challenges to it, and the issue is currently before the U.S. Supreme Court with a decision expected soon.
+The program would have provided up to $20,000 in one-time debt relief for borrowers whose adjusted gross income was less than $125,000 ($250,000 for couples) in 2020 or 2021.
+Implementation of the program was blocked by courts in response to several legal challenges to it, and ultimately by the U.S. Supreme Court.
 In the meantime, in June 2023 President Biden vetoed legislation that would have cancelled the administration’s debt relief program.